 The Warehouse became a member of the Better Cotton Initiative in 2019 - the world’s largest cotton sustainability programme.
 Through the Better Cotton Initiative, farmers receive training on how to use water efficiently, care for the health of the soil and natural habitats, reduce use of the most harmful chemicals and apply decent work principles.

 Cotton is one of the most popular commodities in the world.
 Thanks to the work of the BCI, farmers in the cotton supply chain can have a voice and can work to improve the sustainability of this vital crop.

 Ethical Sourcing Report

-Every year we produce an in-depth ethical sourcing report, recapping our new initiatives, supplier and customer surveys, current trends in the ethical sourcing space, and what we’re setting our sights on for the year to come.
+Every two years we produce an in-depth ethical sourcing report, recapping our new initiatives, supplier and customer surveys, current trends in the ethical sourcing space, and what we’re setting our sights on for the year to come.
 The report also contains a list of all the factories supplying our private label ranges. .